 Many Romanians use to say that all Romanians steal.
 Not the best opinion a nation can have about itself, but it is, up to a point, an unfortunate reality.
 No, not all Romanians steal, we’re not a nation of thieves, but unfortunately, honesty is still something we have to learn a lot about.

-At the end of April, we had a fair in the city.
-While waiting in line to buy some sweets from a street vendor, a guy in front of me, who had a wooden spoon on him, reached out and filled it with some peanuts the vendor was selling (while he was with his back at us).
-The guy didn’t run away – he was actually there to buy something and everything seemed so natural that I didn’t instantly realize that the guy just stole some peanuts.
-And no, I didn’t say anything, even after I realized what he had done – so I still have to work on that.
+1. At the end of April, we had a fair in the city.
+While waiting in line to buy some sweets from a street vendor, a guy in front of me, who had a wooden spoon on him, reached out and filled it with some peanuts the vendor was selling (while he had his back turned).

-I was naive and I actually started to pity the poor folks that didn’t have money to keep the heat running – we had a constant 21-22 degrees Celsius in the rooms, so definitely not that high, so I could only feel sorry for everybody else, being obvious that they were freezing at home.
+I was naive and I actually started to pity the poor folks that didn’t have money to keep the heat running – we had a constant 21-22 degrees Celsius in the rooms, so definitely not that high, so I could only feel sorry for everybody else, being obvious that they were freezing inside their homes.

 I just found out that they might have been stealing, actually.
 Better said, they were most likely stealing.
 In Romania, heating costs are calculated based on some devices that are installed on each heater and the way it all works seems strange at first: the company gets total costs using a device installed at the entrance of the building (one that cannot be reached by people living in the building) and the numbers on your devices are added up and give you a percentage of how much heat you used from all the heating that they sent your way.

 Apparently, this technique is not limited to the building I live in and many people do this.
 And what makes it even sadder is the fact that most of them don’t even feel bad for doing this.
 It’s not stealing, it’s taking.
-It’s a way of cheating the system.
+It’s a way of cheating the system – although they don’t even realize (or care) that they actually are stealing from me.
 It’s sad.
 The sad truth.